Read about the Best things to do in Muscat city tour or best places to visit in Muscat, Oman.

 - Do not offend the social customs of Oman and dress decently with not too much of skin showing.

-- Protect the flora and fauna.
-Don’t pollute the Falaj system which is a major irrigation system of Oman.
+- Protect flora and fauna.
+Don’t pollute the Falaj system, a major irrigation system of Oman.

 - During monsoon, it can be misty, so carefully drive on sloppy hilly roads.

-- Oman is very safe and cost-friendly country.
-You can hire local guides, tours, book taxis to tour around the Muscat.
+- Oman is very safe for solo travel and family travel.
+You can hire local guides, and tours, book taxis to tour around the Muscat.

 Hey, You loved it then Pin It….